sfislands: An R Package for Accommodating Islands and Disjoint Zones in Areal Spatial Modelling: Introduction

 A key feature which differentiates spatial statistics is the non-independence of observations and the expectation that neighbouring units will be more similar than non-neighbouring ones (Tobler 1970).
 If this is not accounted for, the assumptions of many types of models will be violated.
 The relationships between all spatial units in a study can be represented numerically in a spatial weights matrix.
 In order to build this, we must first decide on what constitutes being a neighbour.
 We might see this as a continuous relationship where degree of neighbourliness is a function of connectivity, which could be represented as some measure of distance.
 Alternatively it could be a binary situation where each pair of units either are (1) or are not (0) neighbours.
 This can be based on a condition such as contiguity of some sort, or a distance constraint.
 It is the job of the modeller to formulate a hypothesis which justifies their choice of neighbourhood structure.

-For R users, the \texttt{spdep} package (Bivand, Hauke, and Kossowski 2013) has long been popular for the creation of these matrices.
+For R users, the \texttt{spdep} package (R. Bivand et al. 2011) has long been popular for the creation of these matrices.
 More recently, with the increasing use of \texttt{sf} structures (Pebesma 2018) and their compatibility with the \texttt{tidyverse} (Wickham et al. 2019), the \texttt{sfdep} package (Parry 2023) has presented the same functionality in addition to extra features in a tidy structure based on lists in a similar way to \texttt{sf}.

 The most appropriate form of neighbourhood structure will depend on the specific context.
 Briz-Redón et al. (2021) compared different structures in the context of COVID-19 data.
 They note that Earnest et al. (2007) found that distance-based matrices were more appropriate when examining birth defects in Australia, whereas Duncan, White, and Mengersen (2017) found that a first-order contiguity structure produced a better fit than others in the context of lip cancer incidence in Scotland.